-The mediation committee established in accordance with sections 27 (3) and 31 (3) of the German Co-Determination Act is responsible for proposing to the Supervisory Board a candidate for appointment to the Board of Managing Directors if the two-thirds majority required for an appointment was not obtained initially.
-The members of the mediation committee are Maria-Elisabeth Schaeffler-Thumann as well as Georg F. W. Schaeffler, Salvatore Vicari, and Jürgen Wechsler; Georg F. W. Schaeffler chairs the committee.
+The mediation committee established in accordance with sections 27 (3) and 31 (3) MitbestG is responsible for proposing to the Supervisory Board a candidate for appointment to the Board of Managing Directors if the two-thirds majority required for an appointment was not obtained initially.
+The members of the mediation committee are Georg F. W. Schaeffler (chairman), Ulrich Schöpplein, Jürgen Wechsler, and Prof. TU Graz e.h.
+KR Ing.
+Siegfried Wolf.